yefremov/jsdom/lib/newapi1.md

 const dom = jsdom(``, {
   url: "https://example.org/",
   referrer: "https://example.com/",
-  contentType: "text/html"
+  contentType: "text/html",
-});
+  userAgent: "TODO: replace this with the weird browsernator example from the spec" });
 ```

 - `url` sets the value returned by `window.location`, `document.URL`, and `document.documentURI`, and affects things like resolution of relative URLs within the document and the same-origin restrictions and referrer used while fetching external resources.
 It defaults to `"about:blank"`.
 - `referrer` just affects the value read from `document.referrer`.
 It defaults to `"about:blank"`.
 - `contentType` affects the value read from `document.contentType`, and how the document is parsed: as HTML or as XML.
 Values that are not `"text/html"` or an [XML mime type](https://html.spec.whatwg.org/multipage/infrastructure.html#xml-mime-type) will throw.
 It defaults to `"text/html"`.
+- `userAgent` affects the value read from `navigator.userAgent`, as well as the `User-Agent` header sent while fetching external resources.
+It defaults to <code>\`Mozilla/5.0 (${process.platform}) AppleWebKit/537.36 (KHTML, like Gecko) jsdom/${jsdomVersion}\`</code>.

 Note that both `url` and `referrer` are canonicalized before they're used, so e.g. if you pass in `"https:example.com"`, jsdom will interpret that as if you had given `"https://example.com/"`.
 If you pass an unparseable URL, the call will throw.
-(URLs are parsed according to the [URL Standard](http://url.spec.whatwg.org/).)
+(URLs are parsed and serialized according to the [URL Standard](http://url.spec.whatwg.org/).)

 ### Executing Scripts